sagemathinc/cocalc/notes/final_push.md

 - [x] (1:00?)
 (0:20) document display must hide recent file list.
  - when click on Recent, show salvus-editor-recent-files (and Recent Files header?)
  - when click on file name, hide salvus-editor-recent-files (and Recent Files header?)

+ - [x] (0:10?) fix snap servers, again.

+- [x] (0:30?)
+(0:47+) respond to any emails on cloud mailing list that I missed.

+- [x] (0:15?)
+(0:02) pill tabs for open files aren't all cursor:default yet.
+Oops.

+- [x] (3:00?)
+(1:40) terminal fonts: make them configurable (at least 2-3 options) -- https://mail.google.com/mail/u/0/?shva=1#search/sage-cloud/13f89fa53f923c23
+   - x add droid
+   - x make a selector to choose droid/courier/etc.

+- [x] jquery ui sliders for mobile -- suggested by jason grout -- [sage-cloud] touch sliders

+- [x] (0:20?)
+(0:05) bug -- change font size in terminal and click "make default"; the email in upper right changes to first name

+- [x] customize evaluate shortcut (just a tiny bit for now).

+- [x] (0:30?)
+(0:04) make it clear to users that their name is publicly visible even if they don't share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

+How about on the "create an account" page, where it says:

+"First name"
+"Last name"
+"Email"

+I change it to:

+"First name (everyone can see this)"
+"Last name (everyone can see this)"
+"Email (this is private)"

+- [x] (0:10?)
+(0:16) ui: Also, Harald says: "in a private project, the settings panel show a "public eye" (and not the lock symbol like in the project overview list)."

+- [x] (0:15?)
+(0:08) keyboard shortcuts -- fix an issue with settings.

+- [x] (0:45?)
+(0:28) new release